darkwire37/darkwire37.github.io/_posts/2022-07-25-TryHackMe-RootMe.md

 ## Introduction
 RootMe is a basic boot-to-root CTF on TryHackMe.
 I figured it would be a nice and easy box to document as I get used to blogging.
+The box is available to check out yourself at: https://tryhackme.com/room/rrootme

 ## Enumeration
 As always, enumeration/recon is the first step of the engagement.
 This is infosec after all, information is our game.
 The more we have, the more power we hold.